benedekrozemberczki/shapley/README.md

       title = {{The Shapley Value of Classifiers in Ensemble Games}}, author = {Benedek Rozemberczki and Rik Sarkar}, year = {2021},
-      booktitle={{Proceedings of the 30th ACM International Conference on Information and Knowledge Management}}, }
+      booktitle={Proceedings of the 30th ACM International Conference on Information and Knowledge Management}, }
 ```